-Laboratories can replace clauses in the DOE Model CRADA or Laboratory Model CRADA with language from this Attachment as appropriate.
+In addition to the guidance in the Tailorability section above, Laboratories can replace clauses in the DOE Model CRADA or Laboratory Model CRADA with language from this Attachment as appropriate.
 These clauses are pre-approved by DOE and rarely require specific DOE approval.
-However, identification of the use of one of these pre-approved clauses will speed up the review and approval process for the CRADA by the DOE field office.
+Use of one of these pre-approved clauses is encouraged as it will speed up the review and approval process for the CRADA by the DOE field office.